Facts Worth Sharing

 - PlanetVac, developed by Honeybee Robotics and supported by The Planetary Society, is a reliable, flexible, low-cost sample collection technology.

-- Our members and supporters funded PlanetVac tests in 2013 and 2018, helping it book flights to the Moon and Phobos in 2023 and 2024.
+- Our members and supporters funded PlanetVac tests in 2013 and 2018, helping it book flights to the Moon and Phobos.

 Some of our biggest planetary science discoveries come from analyzing bits and pieces of other worlds.
 Soil samples examined by NASA’s Curiosity rover confirmed Mars once had liquid water conducive to life.
 Rocks brought to Earth by Apollo astronauts showed us the Moon is about 4.5 billion years old.
 Grains of dust captured by NASA’s Stardust spacecraft contained amino acids, confirming comets can carry the building blocks of life.